Meds004/academic-projects/advanced-algorithms-assignments/assignment-2/README.md

-# Assignment 1 - Advanced Algorithms
+# Assignment 2 - Advanced Algorithms

 ## Description

 This assignment focuses on solving the given problem using backtracking, with a focus on efficiency.

-1.
+1. Write a program to compute the number of inequivalent regular graphs of degree 3 for a given value of *n* (number of vertices).
-2.
+2. Write a program to estimate the number of nodes at each level of the backtracking search tree for question 1.

-For full explanation of effiency, please refer to the Q1-efficiency-explanation document.
+For full explanation of effiency, please refer to [`Q1-efficiency-explanation`](./Q1-efficiency-explanation.pdf)

 ## Technologies Used